weisbuch/inequity.f/README.md

 of the Nash multi--agent bargaining game on a lattice.
 Agent's choices are based on a logit function and gradual decay of memories of past profits.
-Numerical simulations demonstrate the stability
-of various dynamical regimes, such as disorder, fairness or inequity,
+Numerical simulations demonstrate the stability of various dynamical regimes, such as disorder, fairness or inequity, separated by transitions according to parameters and initial conditions.
-%%separated by transitions
-according to parameters and initial conditions.
 When playing the game on a lattice i.e. using neighbouring agent interactions instead of